Court Rules

 Courtesy CopyMandatory

-Parties shall deliver to chambers one (1) courtesy copy of the following submissions: all written submissions filed on ECF that are twenty-five (25) pages in length or more (inclusive of any exhibits or attachments); and regardless of page length, all (i) motions to dismiss, (ii) motions for summary judgment, (iii) motions to compel arbitration, and (iv) motions to remand to state court.
+Parties shall deliver to chambers one (1) courtesy copy of the following submissions: a. all written submissions filed on ECF that are twenty-five (25) pages in length or more (inclusive of any exhibits or attachments); and b. regardless of page length, all (i) motions to dismiss, (ii) motions for summary judgment, (iii) motions to compel arbitration, and (iv) motions to remand to state court.

 Courtesy Copies Required